Animals in research and education at SLU

 Coordinator is PhD MSc Katarina Cvek at the department of Clinical Sciences.

-The Council for Animals in Research and Education (Föd)
+The Board for Animals in Research and Teaching (FDN)

-The Council for Animals in Research and Education (Föd) is to function as SLU's animal welfare body and therefore work actively to prioritise animal welfare within the organisation.
-The Council for Animals in Research and Teaching must follow the Swedish Board of Agriculture's regulations (SJVFS 2015:24 Article L 150).
+The Board for Animals in Research and Teaching (FDN) is to function as SLU's animal welfare body and therefore work actively to prioritise animal welfare within the organisation.
+The Board for Animals in Research and Teaching must follow the Swedish Board of Agriculture's regulations (SJVFS 2015:24 Article L 150).
 This includes providing advice to staff regarding animal welfare, as well as establishing and inspecting internal routine descriptions for the supervision, reporting and monitoring of the animals' welfare and the comprehensive work with animal welfare at the organisation.
-You can read more about the Council for Animals in Research and Education.
+You can read more about the Board for Animals in Research and Teaching.

 Definition of research animals